-Tribulus is used to treat kidney problems, painful urination, a kidney disorder called Bright’s disease, and as a’ water pill’ (diuretic) to enhance urination; skin conditions, including eczema (atopic dermatitis), psoriasis, and scabies; male sexual signs, including erectile dysfunction (ED), involuntary leakage of orgasm-free semen (spermatorrhea); and increases.
+Tribulus is used to treat kidney problems, painful urination, a kidney disorder called Bright’s disease, and as a water pill (diuretic) to enhance urination; skin conditions, including eczema (atopic dermatitis), psoriasis, and scabies; male sexual signs, including erectile dysfunction (ED), involuntary leakage of orgasm-free semen (spermatorrhea); and increases.
 Before birth, women use Tribulus to tone muscles, cause abortion, and stimulate the flow of milk.

 Many may use Tribulus for gonorrhea, HIV, arthritis, joint pain (rheuma), leprosy, fever, vomiting, dizziness (vertigo), chronic fatigue syndrome (CFS), and improvement of physical ability.
 It is also used to increase the appetite as an astringent, tonic, and mood enhancer.

 Early research suggests that 30 days of mouth taking a particular Tribulus product (Tribestan) enhances sperm count, sperm movement, and ejaculate volume in people with infertility due to low sperm count and reduced sperm movement.
-Other research suggests that taking the same medication by mouth for 1-2 months can improve libido and erections in people who are infertile due to low levels of testosterone (hypogonadis).
+Other research suggests that taking the same medication by mouth for 1-2 months can improve libido and erections in people who are infertile due to low levels of testosterone (hypogonadism).

 Breastfeeding: Taking Tribulus during breastfeeding is POSSIBLY UNSAFE.
 Tribulus may be detrimental to fetal development in animal research.
 Not enough is understood about the health of breast-feeding with Tribulus.
 If you are pregnant or nursing, it is safer not to use Tribulus.